 That said, there’s no reason to get too excited yet.

 While Gematsu notes a patent has been filed in Europe, there’s no current word on what it’s for.
+Video game companies frequently renew trademarks to protect their IP, and this could be part of a mundane process.

 The Square Enix Collective project does provide a glimpse of promise for Gex fans, but there’s still every chance the filing is just routine maintenance.
 Still, it’s compelling to think about what Gex could be in the modern era.